Making play possible

-Steele, Goodwin and Mollica contacted other researchers, educators and clinicians, including human centered design and engineering professor Dianne Hendricks; Anat Caspi, who directs the Taskar Center for Accessible Technology in the Paul G. Allen School of Computer Science & Engineering; Heather Feldner, a pediatric physical therapist and disability researcher in Steele’s Ability & Innovation Lab; and Shawn Israel, a pediatric physical therapist and staff member in UW Rehabilitation Medicine.
+Steele, Goodwin and Mollica contacted other researchers, educators and clinicians, including Human Centered Design & Engineering lecturer Dianne Hendricks; Anat Caspi, who directs the Taskar Center for Accessible Technology in the Paul G. Allen School of Computer Science & Engineering; Heather Feldner, a pediatric physical therapist and assistant professor in UW Rehabilitation Medicine; and Shawn Israel, a pediatric physical therapist and instructor in UW Rehabilitation Medicine.
 Feldner and Israel were beginning to develop a local Go Baby Go chapter, so the timing was ideal.
 The faculty knew students who were interested in accessible design, and soon a campus network began to form around accessible play technology.

 Adapting toys and building community

 “With a few simple instructions, modifying an electronic toy is surprisingly simple process with a lot of positive impact and educational benefits,” Mollica explains.
 “To adapt a toy, you open it and assess its circuitry, then you solder a headphone jack in parallel with the original activation switch, which allows you to activate the toy by pushing a large button or whatever sort of activation option works for the child using it.”

 Mollica began working with Caspi to organize regular toy adaptation workshops on campus.
 Interest in them grew quickly, so to cover the costs, she and the team applied for and received Husky Seed Fund and AccessEngineering grants.

 While she focused growing the momentum around the workshops, Goodwin worked with Steele and other faculty to outline a plan to develop a student organization, which they named HuskyADAPT (short for Accessible Design & Play Technology).